MSchmoecker/VNEI/README.md

 - Discord: Margmas#9562

 ## Changelog
+0.7.4
+- Fixed view recipe shortcut (R) was not working while other keys were pressed
+- Fixed view recipe shortcut (R) was not working for Jewelcrafting socketed items
+- Fixed known items, if enabled, were not updated the first time when the player used the view recipe shortcut

 0.7.3
 - Fixed plants (carrot/onion/...) were not shown in the search
 - Fixed right-click on type toggle was not working when favorites were enabled